pakal/rsfile/doc/native_io_concepts.rst

-Stream levels
+Stream layers
 ------------------

+In languages liek Python, file I/O streams are actually made of numerous layers, among which:

+- high level objects (eg. the classes of the :mod:`io` module)
+- file descriptors
+- open file objects
+- disk device

-Depending on platforms and APIs used, the stream's settings (access permissions, file locks...) are carried by file descriptors or by open file objects.
+Depending on platforms and APIs used, native stream settings (access permissions, file locks...) are carried by file descriptors or by open file objects.
 In such conditions, obtaining a safe and cross-platform behaviour requires some precautions :